Stop treating your holiday like a data entry job

 Forward your emails, skip the spreadsheet

 I built ryokko because I was sick of collating arbitrary details across five different apps.
-It is a desktop app designed specifically for travel planning, and it removes all the tedious copy-pasting.
+It is a trip planner app designed specifically for travel itineraries, and it removes all the tedious copy-pasting.

 Plan with a real map, not a browser tab